agodemar/FlightMechanics4Pilots/docs/_mypages/0001c_airspeeds.md

 If the static ports become blocked and the Pitot tube remains operable, the airspeed indicator will barely work and indications will be inaccurate.

+Pitot heat is turned on by the pilot anytime ice is suspected in order to melt any amount of ice which might grow in size over the tube and create an erroneous reading or no reading at all on the airspeed indicator.

+On the several airplanes the Pitot heat is automatically turned on once aircraft power is established (low heat) and then switches mode in the air (high heat).
+The heating system can be made fully automatic and the crew only learns about failures through EICAS (Engine Indicating and Crew Alerting System) o ECAM (Electronic Centralised Aircraft Monitor) and a dedicated light.

 ### Digital display